jdsteinbach/lifebuilders/src/parables/2-mustard.md

 So what about the church?
 It's easy to recognize the inherent potential for ego, abuse, and violence in worldly kingdoms and empires.
 Is Jesus pointing out those risks in his kingdom on earth?

 ## God's Kingdom: the Big Bird Tree

+I see the two themes (big growth from insignificant beginnings, God's ideal kingdom safety) coming together perfectly.
+Jesus' humble kingdom origins flew in the face of Rome's might and pride; the ideal kingdom of God stands in contrast to the arrogance and violence of human kingdoms.

 * Jesus' ministry might well be described as an inauspicious beginning for God's universal kingdom.
 How often are we mindful of those seemingly insignificant origins of the kingdom?
   * How does that mindset shape our perspective and tactics for kingdom growth?